 What We Like:

-- Challenging Yet Low Impact: Bowflex fills a unique niche.
-Its machines let people enjoy more comfortable workouts without compromising on challenge.
-The TreadClimbers are low impact and the Max Trainers are zero impact — yet both options burn calories at rates you can’t achieve on a treadmill.
+- Effective Yet Low Impact: Bowflex fitness machines let people enjoy more comfortable workouts without compromising on challenge.
+TreadClimbers are low impact for walking and the Max Trainers are zero impact for running — yet both options burn calories at rates you can’t achieve on a treadmill.
 Bowflex Results treadmills are also built to optimize results with high quality cushioning and a power incline.

 - Upper Body Workouts: The upper body workout arms on Max Trainers are more powerful that what we see on elliptical trainers.
 Bowflex says they’re up to 80% more effective at adding to calorie burn.

 - Compact: Bowflex fitness equipment is designed especially for home use and takes less space than the competition.
-TreadClimbers are 3-in-1 fitness machines, and Max Trainers are full-body trainers, but each demands less space than a treadmill would.
-Additionally, TreadClimbers have transport wheels to make storage easy.
+TreadClimbers are 3-in-1 fitness machines, and Max Trainers are full-body trainers, but each demands less space than a treadmill.
+Additionally the new Bowflex Results treadmills have foldable frames.

 What We Don’t Like: